-As Busy As a Bee
+As Busy As a Bee: Idiom Meaning, Origin, and Examples

 Example: Walt was invited to go swimming on Friday, but he politely declined the offer because he has work to do that day.
 Yes, he will be a busy bee come Friday.
 In other words, he will have a lot to do.